Warren Stephens

-Warren Amerine Stephens (born February 18, 1957) is an American businessman who is serving as the United States ambassador to the United Kingdom under President Donald Trump in his second administration.
-He is the chairman, president and chief executive officer (CEO) of Stephens Inc., a privately held investment bank.
+Warren Amerine Stephens (born February 18, 1957) is an American businessman who is the United States ambassador to the United Kingdom under President Donald Trump in his second administration.
+He is the former chairman, president and chief executive officer (CEO) of Stephens Inc., a privately held investment bank.

 On December 2, 2024, President-elect Trump announced his nomination of Stephens to serve as the ambassador to the United Kingdom.
+Stephens had donated $6 million to Trump prior to the nomination.
 The U.S. Senate confirmed his nomination in a 59–39 vote.
 He was sworn in on April 30, 2025, and presented his letters of credence on May 21, 2025.

 Early life and education

 Stephens was born in Little Rock, the son of Jackson T. Stephens and Mary Amerine Stephens.
-Warren's father, "Jack" Stephens, and his uncle, "Witt" Stephens, partnered as investors and financiers in the investment firm, Stephens Inc.
+Warren's father, "Jack" Stephens, and his uncle, "Witt" Stephens, partnered as investors and financiers in the investment firm, Stephens Inc. His mother descends from Johann Hendrick Amrine, an orphan from 18th-century Switzerland who was found floating in the Rhine River following a flood and subsequently named Amrine, "in the Rhine."

 Warren began his education in Little Rock, and in 1975, graduated from Trinity Presbyterian High School in Montgomery, Alabama.
 He graduated from Washington and Lee University in 1979 with a BA in economics, and received his MBA from Wake Forest University in 1981.